-Beans and lentils are a great source of protein, fiber and all kinds of vitamins — and they’re easy to prepare if you’ve got a pot, water and a sprinkling of salt.
-Buy them by the bag and they’re much cheaper than canned beans — and you can get about 12 servings per bag.
+Beans and lentils are a great source of affordable protein, fiber and all kinds of vitamins — and they’re easy to prepare if you’ve got a pot, water and a sprinkling of salt.
+Buy them from the grocery store by the bag and they’re much cheaper than canned beans, and you can get about 12 servings per bag.

 Average price: About $2 (depending on where you purchase) for a 1-pound bag

-Eating brown rice and other whole grains like buckwheat, quinoa and barley is a simple way to up your fiber intake and feel full on less.
+Eating brown rice and other whole grains like buckwheat, quinoa, and barley is a simple way to up your fiber intake and feel full without spending a lot of money.
 Like beans, you can heat grains up in a pot of water with salt.
 Then just add butter.
-If you eat it often enough, buying in bulk can save you even more.
+If you eat it often enough, buying in bulk can save you even more money.

 Average price: $1.25 to $2 for a 1-pound bag

 Opting for frozen veggies is one of the most affordable ways to consume more produce, especially during the winter months when prices tend to rise.
-You can prep them in the microwave or on the stove in minutes.
+They're nutritious, too, and you can defrost them in the microwave or on the stove in minutes.

 Average price: $2 to $3 for 16-ounce jar